 - a peer network – a tremendous resource for peer-to-peer sharing and learning with over 1,250 members online, supplemented by personal brokering and more intimate in-person events.

 The programme’s core methodology, The AmbITion Approach, is being continually developed by Rudman Consulting.
-If you are interested in working with The AmbITion Approach for practical strategic development in your enterprise or institution, or want to discuss developing AmbITion programmes for other locations, do get in touch with Hannah Rudman.
+If you are interested in working with The AmbITion Approach for digital transformation in your enterprise or institution, or want to discuss developing AmbITion programmes for other locations, do get in touch with Hannah Rudman.

 - Training workshops and hands-on support